- What constitutes a complete application?

 - Can I pursue an internship on campus?

-There are five parts to the WOW application: the online application; a resume; a copy of your Brandeis transcript; two (2) letters of recommendation; and a letter from your future supervisor offering you a position for the summer.
+There are five parts to the WOW application: the online application; a resume; a copy of your Brandeis transcript; a letter of recommendation; and a letter from your future supervisor offering you a position for the summer.
 Please carefully review and follow the application instructions.
 All materials must de delivered as by the deadline.
 We do not accept partial or late applications.WOW Timeline.

 Students can propose internships in any field; since students choose their internship sites, they should be motivated to explore the field as a potential career interest.
 The internship should involve substantive duties and meet a set of goals agreed upon by the student and the sponsor/supervisor at the work site.

-Special subsets of WOWs are awarded for social justice and social work-related experiences.
+There are several subsets of WOW.
 Students applying for these awards must have internships that fit the appropriate subject matter.
-If you have questions about whether or not your internship fits within the criteria of the different WOWs, please contact Jane Pavese at firstname.lastname@example.org.
+If you have questions about whether or not your internship fits within the criteria of the different WOWs, please contact Jackie Blesso at email@example.com.

 No. The WOW program is designed to support student internships at organizations that do not have the resources to pay interns for their work.